Next decisions

 - Google Business Profile post.

-- Email angle.
+- Opted-in email angle.

-- SMS version.
+- Opted-in SMS version.

 - Local hook.